andreacolledan/qura/README.md

 qura FILE [-v | --verbose] [-d | --debug DEBUG] [-g | --global-metric-analysis METRIC] [-l | --local-metric-analysis METRIC]
 ```
 For more information, refer to `qura --help`.

+## Contributing

+If you are interested in extending QuRA with new kinds of metric analysis, consult [this guide](src/Index/Semantics/README.md).